Non-Hodgkins Lymphomas (cont.)

-If you have a slow-growing non-Hodgkin's lymphoma without symptoms, you may not require treatment for the cancer right away.
-You will be watched closely by your health-care team.
+If one has a slow-growing non-Hodgkin's lymphoma without symptoms, one may not require treatment for the cancer right away.
+The individual will be watched closely by a health-care team.
 These cancers might not require treatment for years, although close follow-up is necessary.
 If the indolent lymphoma produces symptoms, therapy will usually consist of chemotherapy and biological therapy.
 Stage I and II often require radiation therapy.

 For an aggressive type of lymphoma, a combination of chemotherapy and biological therapy is usually indicated, and sometimes radiation therapy will be added.

 If treatment is required, there are several options that are utilized alone or in combination:

 Chemotherapy: This is a drug treatment either as an injection or oral form that kills cancer cells.
 This treatment can involve one medication or multiple medications and be given alone or in conjunction with other therapies.
 This therapy is given in cycles, alternating treatment periods and non-treatment periods.
 The repetition of these cycles and the number of cycles will be determined by an oncologist based on the staging of the cancer and the medications used.
 Chemotherapy also harms normal cells that divide rapidly.
 This can lead to hair loss, GI symptoms, and difficulty with the immune system.

 Radiation therapy: High doses of radiation are used to kill cancer cells and shrink tumors.
 This modality can be used alone or in conjunction with other therapies.
 Side effects usually depend on the type and dosage of the therapy as well as the area undergoing radiation therapy.
 Universally, patients tend to get tired during radiation therapy, especially toward the later stages of treatment.